 - Human Resources (your employer’s Human Resources team, if there is one)

 - staff with no union representation can seek advice and assistance from the STUC and Scottish Hazards

 - the Citizens Advice website or the free Citizens Advice Helpline on 0800 028 1456, (Monday to Friday, office hours)

 - the Advisory, Conciliation and Arbitration Service (ACAS)

-There is further advice about going or returning to work for people who were on the Highest Risk List in our safer workplaces guidance.
+There is further advice about going or returning to work for people who were on the Highest Risk List.

 Equality, mental health and wellbeing considerations

 Support your staff to access all the employee wellbeing and support services available to them.
 See the following sources of information:

 information on supporting those with caring responsibilities is available from Carer Positive